Preconception counseling can help identify possible factors that may complicate conception, gestation, delivery, and even the time period after birth.

 Our expert staff at Cherokee Women’s Health Specialists, with our decades of combined knowledge and experience, are always prepared to help you, guide you, and answer any concerns or questions you may have during this event in your life.
-Your honest, detailed history will enable us to foresee and address any potential risks to you or your baby, always maintaining the strictest confidentiality
+Your honest, detailed history will enable us to foresee and address any potential risks to you or your baby, while we will always maintain confidentiality.

 I’m Perfectly Healthy, and the Women in My Family Have Never Had Trouble Conceiving.
 Why Would I Need Preconception Counseling?

 Although family history plays an important part in a woman’s ability to conceive and have a healthy baby, every female is different and unique.
-The food you eat, the medication you take, and the lifestyle you live are only a few of the things that may hamper or otherwise impact your plans to have a baby.
+The food you eat, the medication you take, and the lifestyle you live are a few of the things that can play a positive or negative role regarding your plans to have a baby.

 When Should I Schedule a Preconception Counseling Session?

 Ideally, if you are healthy, fit, have a regular menstrual cycle, and have already given birth successfully, we recommend you schedule an appointment three months before you plan to conceive.
 However, if you are on a long term birth control regimen, or suspect you may have trouble becoming pregnant for any reason, it’s always best to call us and state your concerns.
 We will advise you accordingly based on your individual case.

 What Information Do You Need?
 Is There Anything I Can Do or Bring to My Appointment?